 You can successfully mount a soundbar on the wall or attach it to the TV’s wall mount.
 It doesn’t matter which you choose as long as the soundbar has enough space to direct the sound into the room.
 Using a bracket attached to the TV wall mount will mean fewer holes in your wall, which might help you decide.

 Should You Hire a Professional to Install Your Soundbar Wall Mount?

-If you have DIY experience and access to a drill, levels, and screwdrivers, you should be able to attach the soundbar yourself.
-But if you don’t feel confident in your DIY abilities, a professional can get it done quickly and without stress.
+If you have experience with DIY projects and have access to a drill, levels, and screwdrivers, you can easily attach the soundbar on your own.
+However, if you lack confidence in your DIY abilities, consider hiring a professional to do it quickly and stress-free.

 Can You Position a Soundbar Vertically?

-You can position your soundbar vertically, but it is not advised.
-Soundbars are designed to be mounted horizontally, and placing them upright will affect the quality of your sound, and any 3D sound features will be lost.
+In most cases, you shouldn’t position your soundbar vertically.
+All soundbars should be mounted horizontally, and placing them upright will affect the quality of your sound and any 3D sound features will be lost.

 Paul started the Home Cinema Guide to help less-experienced users get the most out of today's audio-visual technology.
 He has been a sound, lighting and audio-visual engineer for around 20 years.
 At home, he has spent more time than is probably healthy installing, configuring, testing, de-rigging, fixing, tweaking, re-installing again (and sometimes using) various pieces of hi-fi and home cinema equipment.
 You can find out more here.